smritae01/drum-kit/README.md

 # drum-kit
-A drum kit with functional keyboard and mouse control Hosted by full path name
+A drum kit with functional keyboard and mouse control.
+Hosted by full path name